-Alain Wertheimer is a French businessman based in France who, with his brother Gerard own the controlling interest in the House of Chanel.
-The son of Jacques Wertheimer and Eliane Fischer, it was his grandfather Pierre who co-founded the Chanel business.
-The privately held c...
+Alain Wertheimer is a French businessman based in France who, with his brother Gerard own the controlling interest in the House of Chanel and also have an investment in Bell & Ross.
+The son of Jacques Wertheimer and Eliane Fischer, it was his grandfather Pierre who co-founde...

 Date of Birth